-were traveled on Bay Area roads each day on average in 2023
+were driven on Bay Area roads each day on average in 2023

 was the average daily mileage per capita in 2023

-were traveled on Bay Area roads each day in 2019, the highest year on record
+were driven on Bay Area roads each day on average in 2019, the highest year on record

 Introduction